ljwolf/ljwolf.github.io/content/post/some-thoughts-on-rise-of-the-thought-leader.md

 ---
-Post ID: 162370153119
+id: 162370153119
-Date: Wed, 28 Jun 2017 17:18:34
-Url with slug: some-thoughts-on-rise-of-the-thought-leader Reblog key: KaIiBXMt
-Reblog Url:
-Reblog Name:
+date: 2017-06-28T17:18:34Z
+url: some-thoughts-on-rise-of-the-thought-leader
-Title: Some thoughts on “Rise of the Thought Leader”
+title: Some thoughts on “Rise of the Thought Leader”
+---
----<p><a href="https://newrepublic.com/article/143004/rise-thought-leader-how-superrich-funded-new-class-intellectual" target="_blank">This is a great article</a> on the corporatization of the intellectual, or really the origin of the &ldquo;thought leader&rdquo; by David Sessions.
+<p><a href="https://newrepublic.com/article/143004/rise-thought-leader-how-superrich-funded-new-class-intellectual" target="_blank">This is a great article</a> on the corporatization of the intellectual, or really the origin of the &ldquo;thought leader&rdquo; by David Sessions.
 An illumination of Dan Drezner&rsquo;s new book, <a href="https://global.oup.com/academic/product/the-ideas-industry-9780190264604" target="_blank">the Ideas Industry</a>, reviewer David Sessions outlines Drezner&rsquo;s main arguments and connects them back to a Gramscian perspective on the social responsibility of the intellectual.</p>

 <p>In doing so, Sessions sees Drezner extending and furthering Jacoby&rsquo;s concerns about the lunchpail academic &amp; professionalization of academic work into the construction of an entirely new &ldquo;private&rdquo; intellectual.
 This &ldquo;thought leader&rdquo; is imbued with the evangelist&rsquo;s zeal, so to speak, setting forth ideologies from special perspectives that support or extend capital&rsquo;s hegemonic influence.</p>